eellak/gsoc2019-ltsp/man/ltsp-kernel.8.md

   running a quick **apt full-upgrade**.

 ## COPYRIGHT
-Copyright 2019 the LTSP team, see https://github.com/ltsp/ltsp/graphs/contributors.
+Copyright 2019 the LTSP team, see AUTHORS

 ## SEE ALSO
 **ltsp**(8), **ltsp.conf**(5)